Oswestry railway station: Private ownership

 The station was sold in the 1980s to local businessman Den Hinton and became Oswestry DIY & Home Centre.
 The offices and former Cambrian Railways boardroom on the first floor were converted into eight flats and two bedsits.
 The ground floor was opened up to form a large retail area and the rear platform was enclosed to provide storage.

 The building was sold to Owens Motor Factors in 1993 who renamed their car parts business Cambrian Autoparts.
 During their redevelopment of the car park adjoining the building (which covered the land that previously carried the Oswestry to Gobowen line) a large air raid shelter was uncovered which had tunnels running off it to the old railway works.

 In the late 1990s the site was purchased by Tesco with the aim of developing a supermarket on the land behind the station and using the original station building as the frontage and entrance foyer which would incorporate small, specialist retail units.
 After a fierce (and controversial) planning battle, permission was refused and the site remained empty until its purchase by the local authority in 2005.
+After restoration, this building was reopened as the Cambrian Visitor Centre in June 2006 but closed on 11 January 2008.
+It later reopened, and has since evolved into the headquarters of the Cambrian Heritage Railways (CHR) and a small catering establishment known as "Buffers"; other parts of the building have been converted into retail and office units to contribute to the upkeep of the building.

 Cambrian Heritage Railways

-The single railway track still runs through the station, and is the subject of a plan by Cambrian Heritage Railways (CHR) to reopen the line between Oswestry and Llanyblodwel, and eventually to Gobowen to reconnect with the mainline.
-CHR has agreed leases with Shropshire Council for an 8.5 mi section of the Oswestry & Newtown Railway between Gobowen and Blodwel.
+The single railway track still runs through the station, and is the subject of a plan by Cambrian Heritage Railways to reopen the line between Oswestry and Llanyblodwel, and eventually to Gobowen to reconnect with the mainline.
+CHR has agreed leases with Shropshire Council for an 8.5 mi section of the Oswestry and Newtown Railway between Gobowen and Blodwel.
 The lease runs for 50 years from 2014.

 On 17 August 2014, Beyer Peacock 0-4-0ST No. 1827 hauled the first steam passenger services from Oswestry for the first time since January 1965.
 Passengers were carried in the CHR's brake van over the first half-mile of track towards Gobowen.